canonical/ubuntu-packaging-guide/udd-newpackage.rst

     $ bzr branch trunk debianize
     $ cd debianize

+..
+TODO explain what each of these commands does

 Bootstrapping
 =============

-You need to get the initial ``debian`` directory created somehow, along with all the expected files inside that.
-There are many ways to bootstrap that, and hopefully there will eventually be `some convergence`_ in the methods, especially if you're building standard Python setuptools-based libraries and applications.
+You need to create the initial ``debian`` directory, as well as the necessary files inside the ``debian`` directory.
+Currently, there are many ways to set up this directory, but hopefully there will be `some convergence`_ in the methods, especially if you're building standard Python setuptools-based libraries and applications.

+..
+COMMENT  Is "Bootstrapping" the technical / commonly-used developer term?
+Also, please list the files needed in the debian directory.

 The bzr-builddeb way
 --------------------

+..
+This section seems a bit too casual, and assumes to much prior knowledge (re: use of "of course").

 You could of course just use `dh_make(8)` to get things going, or you could use `bzr dh-make`.
 The latter might provide some benefits, and can be run